hellska/InfiniteOrchestra/README.md

 - App Config
 Edit the 'config' section in the main app file to customize your app according to your needs

-The complete how-to for the installation and configuration of the app is available in [this GoogleDoc](https://docs.google.com/document/d/17-bxkRr4g3hCTC2-fQI1OHavbeyHy0QCreeUFnY__ss/edit?usp=sharing)
+The complete how-to to install and configure the app is available in [this GoogleDoc](https://docs.google.com/document/d/17-bxkRr4g3hCTC2-fQI1OHavbeyHy0QCreeUFnY__ss/edit?usp=sharing)

 If you have any comment or question open an issue on the repository and I will answer as soon as possible.

+# Documentation
+ The current essential documentation is stored in the static/doc folder

 # Licence
  This application is released under General Public Licence V2 GPL_V2